benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: Update for Altair]::
 [TODO: Insert headings]::

-The "presets" are consistent collections of configuration variables that are bundled togther.
-There are currently two sets of configurations available in the [specs repo](https://github.com/ethereum/consensus-specs/tree/dev/configs), [mainnet](https://github.com/ethereum/consensus-specs/blob/dev/configs/mainnet.yaml) and [minimal](https://github.com/ethereum/consensus-specs/blob/dev/configs/minimal.yaml).
-The mainnet configuration is running on the beacon chain; minimal is often used for testing.
+The "presets" are consistent collections of configuration variables that are bundled together.
+The [specs repo](https://github.com/ethereum/consensus-specs/tree/dev/configs) currently defines two sets of presets, [mainnet](https://github.com/ethereum/consensus-specs/blob/dev/configs/mainnet.yaml) and [minimal](https://github.com/ethereum/consensus-specs/blob/dev/configs/minimal.yaml).
+The mainnet configuration is running in production on the beacon chain; minimal is often used for testing.
 Other configurations are possible.
 For example, Teku uses a [swift](https://github.com/ConsenSys/teku/blob/d368fd44ec43eb93923dd4c150a6649d82798e43/util/src/main/resources/tech/pegasys/teku/util/config/configs/swift.yaml) configuration for acceptance testing.

 All the values discussed below are from the mainnet configuration.